scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 <img alt="i6" width="500" src="https://scott.ai/img/build_an_ai/ai_6a.jpg">

 Shockingly, this works.
-Not only does it work, it works _extremely_ at billions of operations per second (e.g. at tthe speed of your phone).
+Not only does it work, it works _extremely_ well at billions of operations per second (e.g., at the speed of your phone).
 The performance is super human.
 This major breakthrough in 2012 led to the world's Nobel prize in computing!

-The _computational graphs_ consist of _artificial_ neurons, which are just math equations with tensor values.
-The most popular equation multiplies input values by constants called _weights_, then adds constants called _biases_ to yield outputs.
-You may vaguely recall this equation of a line from 8th grade,
+The _computational graphs_ consist of _artificial_ neurons, another name for math equations with tensor values.
+The most popular neuron multiplies input values by constants called _weights_, then adds constants called _biases_, to yield outputs.
+You may recall this equation of a line,

 y = m * x  + b

 The input tensor is "x."
 The output tensor is "y."
 The value "m" is a _weight_.
 The value "b" is a _bias_.

-You may do this (or have teams who do this) with stock prices and inventory levels, often using single numbers (0-d tensors).
-Computers do the same thing, except they can use more dimensions.
+You may bave used this math with stock prices and inventory levels, often using single numbers.
+Computers do the same thing.
+They just use use more dimensions.
+A lot more.

-A major advance in AI added a "fire" macro, like you'd use on a spreadsheet, to mimic neurons.
-Instead of just using the output tensor Y, we can send the result of "firing" an artificail neuron like this:
+A major advance in AI added a "fire" macro, like the @macro's you've  used on a spreadsheet, to mimic neurons.
+Instead of using the output tensor Y, we can send the result of "firing" an artificial neuron like this:

-y = fire(m * x + b)
+y = @fire(m * x + b)

-The graph plus all of its constant valus -- m, b, and fire -- are collectively called an AI "model."
+The graph plus all of its constant valus -- m, b, and @fire -- are collectively called an AI "model."
 The "model" tells a computer how to give us an output tensor, y, when given an input tensor "x."